ang-riv/recipe-card/README-template.md

 ## My process

+- Start with the mobile version.
 - Add in all the html elements, working from the biggest sections to the individual elements.
 - Arranging text in the appropriate element.
 - Add the empty css blocks in order of how the classes/elements appear in the html
+- Figure out how to spacing around the bigger sections then smaller elements like list items.
+Usually working from top to bottom and with in each section of the recipe card.
+- Add in some of the styles from the style guide and adjust when needed for font sizes, spacing, etc.

 ### Built with